sensu/sensu-docs/content/sensu-go/6.5/api/enterprise/authproviders.md

 ### Example {#authprovidersname-put-example}

-In the following example, an HTTP PUT request is submitted to the `/authproviders/:name` API endpoint to create the `openldap` authenthication provider, resulting in an HTTP `200 OK` response.
+In the following example, an HTTP PUT request is submitted to the `/authproviders/:name` API endpoint to create the `openldap` authenthication provider:

 {{< code shell >}}
 curl -X PUT \